wombodaclombo/sample-player/readme.md

 - prompt user for password
 - user is prompted for their username
-- the user is prompted to chooe from a list of previewable music genres
+- the user is prompted to choose from a list of previewable music genres
-- when user selects genre 9 samples appear on screen,
+- when user selects genre, 9 samples appear on screen
-- when selects these boxes will play a sound in relation with the genre
+- when selected these samples will play a sound
-- to select a sample the user will enter the number of the sample and the sample will play
+- to select a sample, the user will enter the number of the sample and the sample will play
-- after user exits genre playback view, they will be prompted to rate the genre
-- ratings will appear next to the names genres